tejasgund111/Mediforecast/README.md

 You may need to install additional libraries for running the jupyter notebooks.

-Command to run the project >>  streamlit run app.py
+Command to run the project >>
+streamlit run app.py
+python -m streamlit run app.py

 pass key---  >> viewkey